 In reality, even for the Chinese, when talking about “radicals” there’s a certain ambiguity because today this word is used indifferently to indicate two different concepts: let’s see which.

 “radicals for consulting a dictionary”

 The basic function of the radicals, the ones for which the system itself was created, is for consulting a dictionary.
 In this case we’re speaking about “radicals for consulting the dictionary” 检字部首 (jiǎnzì bùshǒu).

 Combined characters at times appear in both sections of components.
-For example, with a simple search in a pocket dictionary I was able to verify that 和 (hé, “and”) appears in both the section 口 (kǒu) and under the root 禾 (hé).
+For example, with a simple search in a pocket dictionary I was able to verify that 和 (hé, “and”) appears in both the section 口 (kǒu) and under the radical 禾 (hé).

-All Chinese characters have a root “from the dictionary”, even if its a purely graphic criteria.
+All Chinese characters have a radical “from the dictionary”, even if its purely graphic criteria.
 Strokes from simple characters (those that don’t break down into other parts), the composite character’s strokes can all be represented by the indexing of a character, which could be both a single stroke or a complex part.

 Indexing is the only function of this type of radical.
 For example, knowing that the character 恭 (gōng) belongs to the section “—部” doesn’t give us any information about its meaning, appearance or pronunciation, something that the second type of radicals offer.

 In China, when elementary school students learn characters, they start with terms like 三点水 (sāndiǎn shuǐ) “the three dots of water”, that is the radical 氵, or the “radical of hand” 提手旁 (tíshǒu páng) (扌), the “four points below” 四点底 (sì diǎn dǐ) (灬) or the “radial of the vertical heart” 竖心旁 (shùxīnpáng) (忄).
 These radicals are called “radicals for learning characters” 识字部首 (shízì bùshǒu).